microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ### Private virtual network and endpoint architecture

-The tables below contains additional details on private endpoints and Private Links.
+The tables below contain additional details on private endpoints and Private Links.
 A Private Link provides access to services over the private endpoint network interface.
 Private endpoint uses a private IP address from your virtual network.
 Traffic between your virtual network and the service that you're accessing travels across the Azure network backbone.
 As a result, you no longer access the service over a public endpoint, effectively reducing exposure and enhancing security.

 #### Information Assistant virtual network configuration for Azure Commercial